ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 <img src="./img/note.png"   />**Note**:

-- Users can remotely issue broadcast commands over the Internet, while all audio and video resources is pre-stored on the Media Server.
+- Users can remotely issue broadcast commands over the Internet, while all audio and video resources are pre-stored on the Media Server.